electron/website/docs/latest/tutorial/tutorial-3-main-renderer.md

 `ipcMain` and `ipcRenderer` modules.
 To send a message from your web page to the main process, you can set up a main process handler with `ipcMain.handle` and set up a preload function that calls `ipcRenderer.invoke` to trigger it.
-In general, you never want to directly expose the `ipcRenderer` module via preload, since allowing the renderer process to send arbitrary messages is a security risk.

 In the following example, we will add a global function to the renderer called `ping()` that will return a string from the main process.